akosgarai/go_opengl_playground/pkg/primitives/material/README.md

 # Materials

-This package tries to implement the base needs of the following tutorial: https://learnopengl.com/Lighting/Materials For further developments, this [page](http://devernay.free.fr/cours/opengl/materials.html) contains the setup for materials.
-It might worth to predefine them as variables.
+This package tries to implement the base needs of the following tutorial: https://learnopengl.com/Lighting/Materials

+## Defined materials.

+This [page](http://devernay.free.fr/cours/opengl/materials.html) contains the setup for materials.
+I made the named materials based on this document.

 ## The math behind it